 In February 2019, as part of the mid-year budget, the City Council approved $15.7 million for overall sheltering activities and $1 million for for rehousing options for women with families and children.
 Later that month, Steinberg presented a plan for developing approximately 800 shelter beds over two years, using City funds as well as state aid and private donations.

 In April 2019, Council approved a plan with Sacramento Housing and Redevelopment Agency and Mercy Housing California to convert downtown's Capitol Park Hotel into a low-barrier rehousing shelter.
-SHRA will oversee the operation of the shelter, which could open as soon as summer 2019.
+SHRA will oversee the operation of the shelter, which is set to open in September 2019.